cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 agent.run("Greet John") # Output: "Hello, John!"
 ```

-The subclass method works in much the same way as the decorator method but with a few key differences in syntax
+The subclass method works in much the same way as the decorator method but with a few key differences in syntax.
 - **Attributes used instead of docstrings:** Use `name`, `description`, `inputs`, and `output_type` to describe the tool.
 - **Explicit input definitions:** `inputs` is a dictionary specifying each input's type and description.
 - **Custom logic via forward:** Define the tool's main functionality in the `forward` method.

 I have also found that subclass tools are the only type of tool to work when I tried using Ollama, this may be fixed in a later update but while I am writing this it isn't the case

-## Which to chose
+## Which to chose?
+Here is a table that can help you choose whether to use a subclass or decorator.

 | Criteria | @tool Decorator | Tool Subclass |
 | -------- | --------------- | ------------- |
 | Simplicity | yes | no |